-The Little Village vacant property and brownfield redevelopment project was completed over a twoyear period and progressed through several phases of work.
-The infographic in Figure 1 details the six major project phases and how Delta and LVEJO worked collaboratively at each phase to create a unique planning process for brownfield redevelopment.
-The green graphics represent areas where Delta contributed its technical and economic development expertise, and blue items are areas where LVEJO leveraged its considerable community knowledge in the reuse planning process.
+The Little Village brownfield redevelopment project was completed over a two-year period and progressed through several phases of work.
+The infographic below details the six major project phases and how Delta and LVEJO worked collaboratively at each phase to create a unique planning process for brownfield redevelopment.
+The green items represent areas where Delta contributed its technical and economic development expertise, and blue items are areas where LVEJO leveraged its considerable community knowledge in the reuse planning process.

-The Delta-LVEJO initiative relied heavily on two key components in the site prioritization
+The Delta-LVEJO brownfields initiative relied heavily on two key components in the site prioritization